YuchenWg/yuchenwg.github.io/_posts/2022-01-18-ShopifyChallenge.md

     42    17
     Name: shop_id, dtype: int64

-So in this case, the outliers come from shop 42 and shop 78, corresponding from orders of 2000, which are most likely wholesale orders.
+So in this case, the outliers come from shop 42 and shop 78.
+For shop 42, the outliers come from order_amounts of $704000, corresponding from orders of 2000, which are most likely wholesale orders.
+Shop 78 seems to be selling expensive sneakers in general, with every sneaker selling for $25725.

-Depending on what we are interested in, a better way to evaluate the dataset could be to look at the **mean product cost**: since one shop sells only one shoe, we take the order_amount divided by total_items and then find the mean.

-Alternatively if we are more interested in how much customers spend per order on averge we can look at the **median order value**.

 ## b.
 What metric would you report for this dataset?

 This really depends on what insights we wish to extract from the dataset.
-If this is for market research and we want to know how much shoes cost on average, then I would report the **mean product cost**.
+If this is for market research and we want to know how much shoes cost on average, then I would report the **mean product cost** (since one shop sells only one shoe, we take the order_amount divided by total_items and then find the mean).
 If we want to know how much customers spend on averge per order, I would report the **median order value** instead of the mean order value as it less prone to be skewed by outliers.

 ## c.
 What is its value?